pymeshtool

 - submesh

-Get the submesh related to the mapping object.
+Get the submesh object the mapping object was created with.

 - Returns: